Colectomy (Bowel Resection Surgery)

 - Any pain (especially around your belly) that gets worse over time.

-- No bowel movements for two to three days after surgery.
+- No bowel movements after returning home.

 What questions should I ask my healthcare provider?